modelica/newsletter/_2020-01/LetterFromTheBoard.md

   at least 2 months in advance.

-- The [Asian Modelica Conference 2020](https://2020.asian.conference.modelica.org/) in Tokyo, May 13-14, will most likely also be postponed.
+- The [Asian Modelica Conference 2020](https://2020.asian.conference.modelica.org/) in Tokyo, May 13-14, will also be postponed.
+You will be informed about the new date of the event, at least 2 months in advance.
 More information will be sent by the organizers in the near future.

 - The next Modelica Design Meeting planned for May 26-28, and the Annual Modelica Association Meeting